coderwall/coderwall-legacy/CONTRIBUTING.md

 2. **Install Vagrant**

+    [Vagrant](http://vagrantup.com) is the recommended way to run CoderWall on your own machine.
+You need to download and install.
     Grab the Vagrant installer from **[here](http://www.vagrantup.com/downloads.html)**.
     _At the time of writing this documentation the current version is Vagrant 1.6.2._

      Follow the installation instructions for your platform on the Vagrant download page.

     After installing Vagrant we need to add a couple plugins.